 Heatstroke is the most severe form of heat illness and occurs when the body’s heat-regulating system is overwhelmed.
 This is a life-threatening emergency that requires immediate medical attention.
 Heatstroke symptoms include the same signs of heat exhaustion, as well as:

 - Rapid heart rate

 Beyond getting out of the heat, you can place ice or even a cold can against main arteries (armpits, neck, or groin area).
 However, if you think you or a loved one is experiencing a heat stroke, you should go to a local medical service.
 Being treated with fluids via IV can help with a faster recovery.

 How Do I Prevent Heat-Related Illnesses

 Reducing the risk of heat illnesses can be achieved through prevention.
 Be aware of weather conditions and remember that the most important factor in the prevention of heat illnesses is hydration.
 You should drink plenty of fluids, especially when doing vigorous activities.
 Avoid caffeine and alcohol, as these can be dehydrating.

 If it is hot, dress in light-colored clothes.
 Light colors will keep you cool, so you might want to avoid black t-shirts, even if they are thin and light.
 Wear a hat, sunglasses, and sunscreen.
 Take breaks often and drink fluids during these breaks.
 Also, mist yourself with a spray bottle, as this will go a long way in preventing you from overheating.

 In Case You Do Overheat, See a Medical Professional

-If you do get carried away in the heat and are showing signs of heat exhaustion or heatstroke, come see us at the UrgentMED Networks.
+If you do get carried away in the heat and are showing signs of heat exhaustion or heatstroke, come see us at the UrgentMEDs.
 With 18 convenient walk-in locations, we offer fast, professional service without long wait times.
 Visit the location closest to you today.